Preston-Landers/concurrent-log-handler/README.md

 * Change the name of the lockfile to have .__ in front of it.
 * Provide a QueueListener / QueueHandler implementation for handling log events in a background thread.
 Optional: requires Python 3.
+* Allow setting owner and mode permissions of rollover file on Unix

 ## Instructions ##